HamidurRahman1/OpenCC/README.md

 # OpenCC: Open Class Checker

-Please refer to the [LICENSE.md](LICENSE.md) before using or developing from it.
+Please refer to the [LICENSE](LICENSE) before using or developing from it.

 An experimental application under development.